Skip to content

 Top Programs

 The fields Cochise County Community College District awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 Cochise County Community College District, located in Sierra Vista, Arizona, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 30%.
+The graduation rate is roughly 30%.

-Ten years out, alumni of Cochise County Community College District report median earnings of $38,033; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Cochise County Community College District report median earnings of $38,033, a figure worth comparing against the cost of attendance before enrolling.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs around the national average at Cochise County Community College District, with an economic connectedness score of 0.96 (about 1.0 is the national norm).
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs around the national average at Cochise County Community College District.
+Its economic connectedness score is 0.96, where about 1.0 is the national norm.
 Its friending bias sits near the middle of the range (0.07).
 Around 6% of students take part in civic and volunteering activity.

 Similar Schools